Austin Tice

-Austin Bennett Tice (born August 11, 1981) is an American freelance journalist and a veteran U.S. Marine Corps officer who was kidnapped while reporting in Syria on August 13, 2012.
-Tice is the longest captive American journalist in history and the second-longest detained journalist in the world after Dawit Isaak, who has been held without trial in Eritrea since 2001.
-Since 2012, the U.S government has maintained that Tice was being held by the Assad regime.
-Syrian intelligence files uncovered by the BBC in June 2025 and statements from former Syrian officials after the fall of Assad confirmed this.
+Austin Bennett Tice (born August 11, 1981) is an American freelance journalist and veteran U.S. Marine Corps captain who was kidnapped on August 13, 2012, while reporting in Syria.
+If alive today, Tice would be the longest detained American journalist in history and the second-longest detained journalist in the world after Dawit Isaak, assuming Isaak is still alive.
+Beginning in 2012, the U.S. government maintained that Tice had been held by the Bashar al-Assad regime.
+This was confirmed in June 2025 by Syrian intelligence files uncovered by the BBC and by statements from former Syrian officials after the fall of Assad.